smitmartijn/cleur-2018-session-pdf-urls/SD-Access.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "SD-Access"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | BRKCRS-2810 | [Cisco SD-Access - A Look Under the Hood](https://clnv.s3.amazonaws.com/2018/eur/pdf/BRKCRS-2810.pdf) | Technical Breakout | Analytics & Automation, Enterprise Architecture, Orchestration, Switching, Wireless |